fedarko/poisson-cat/README.md

 # poisson-cat

+Closed-form poisson differential computation.

-All of the code in `poisson_cat.py` was written by Jamie Morton and Cameron Martino, who also worked out the accompanying math.
+All of the code in `poisson_cat.py` was written by Jamie Morton (@mortonjt) and Cameron Martino (@cameronmartino), who also worked out the accompanying math.

 ## Running this